markhakansson/kingtokyo-powerup/README.md

 # KingTokyo

+This is a refactor of a King Tokyo Power Up game in Java for the course D7032E, Software Engineering at Lulea University of Technology.
+The purpose of this was to refactor a bad project as good as possible and make it easier to modify and extend for future updates/upgrades.

+## Requirements

 This program has been tested to work on OpenJDK version 1.8.0_222 and compiled with Javac version 1.8.0_222 on Linux.

 ## Compile instructions